-16. Online Safety
+17. Online Safety

 - It is recognised by Cranbrook School that the use of technology presents challenges and risks to children and adults both inside and outside of school.
-Cranbrook School will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - Cranbrook School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - Content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - Contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff, for example IT technicians, curriculum leads etc as necessary - Cranbrook School uses a wide range of technology.
-This includes computers, laptops, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Cranbrook School recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
-In accordance with KCSIE 2021has appropriate policies in place that are shared and understood by all members of the community. - Further information reading the specific approaches relating to this can be found in our acceptable use and use of photographic images policies which can be found on Sharepoint. - Cranbrook School will do all we reasonably can to limit children's exposure to online risks through our school IT systems and will ensure that appropriate filtering and monitoring systems are in place.
-Details can be found in the schools Online Safety Policy. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL and technical staff on a weekly basis, as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Cranbrook School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Cranbrook School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Students will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Students internet use will be supervised by staff according to their age and ability. - Students will be directed to use age appropriate online resources and tools by staff.
+Cranbrook School will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate.
+Full details of the school's approach to online safety, including filtering and monitoring processes, can be found in the Online Safety policy, - Cranbrook School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - Content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - Contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff, for example IT technicians, curriculum leads etc as necessary

+- Cranbrook School uses a wide range of technology.
+This includes computers, laptops, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Cranbrook School recognises the specific risks that can be posed by mobile s that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
+In accordance with KCSIECranbrook School has appropriate policies in place that are shared and understood by all members of the community. - Further information reading the specific approaches relating to this can be found in our acceptable use and use of photographic images policies which can be found on SharePoint.